adamfaulkner/adamfaulkner.github.io/binary_formats_are_almost_better_than_json_in_browsers.md

 (note: link to commit where this was fixed)

-By default, as of April of 2025, the released version of [avsc](https://github.com/mtth/avsc) uses a very slow `Buffer` polyfill by default, which causes extremely bad deserialization performance.
+By default, as of April of 2025, the released version of [avsc](https://github.com/mtth/avsc) uses a very slow `Buffer` polyfill in browsers, which causes extremely bad deserialization performance.
 However, the latest version on the `master` branch supports `Uint8Array` directly, and does not suffer these performance problems:

 ![Duration to deserialize a message, in milliseconds, with old and new avsc versions](./benchmarking_images/avro.png)